rancher/docs/content/rancher/v2.x/en/catalog/_index.md

 >- Currently, you can only add custom catalogs to Rancher at the global level.
 Therefore, any catalog that you add is shared with all clusters and projects.
 >
 >- Currently, only unauthenticated catalogs are supported.
+>
+>- As of Rancher 2.2 from the Global, Cluster, and Project view, Catalogs have moved from the main menu bar to the Tools menu.
 <br/>
 <br/>